 Later, I was eager to sample some of Oléron’s seafood and smiled as I walked around reading menus posted on the walls outside.
 They reminded me of the quote I had read somewhere by the well known 'Anonymous'…

 I was finally drawn to the Restaurant l'Ecailler which overlooks the port and is also a hotel.

 Having read of its location I had contemplated staying there, but it was probably just as well I didn’t because the food there was so good I may never moved far away from it to explore the rest of this spectacular little jewel of an island.

-As I entered, some diners had just received their La Cotinière seafood platter.
+On that first visit, as I entered, some diners had just received their La Cotinière Seafood Platter.